kushal46/sliding-puzzle/README.md

 <h2>Features</h2>
-*Simple and clean UI
+-Simple and clean UI<br>
-*Random puzzle generation
+-Random puzzle generation<br>
-*Timer to track time taken to solve the puzzle
+-Timer to track time taken to solve the puzzle<br>
-*Move counter to track the number of moves made
+-Move counter to track the number of moves made<br>
-*Win detection and message
+-Win detection and message

 <h2>Installation</h2>
-1. Clone the repository
+1. Clone the repository<br>
-2. Navigate to the project directory
+2. Navigate to the project directory<br>
 3. Open the index.html file in your web browser to start the game.

 <h2>How to Play</h2>
-Click on a tile adjacent to the empty space to move it.
+-Click on a tile adjacent to the empty space to move it.<br>
-The objective is to arrange the tiles in order from 1 to 8, with the empty space in the bottom right corner.
+-The objective is to arrange the tiles in order from 1 to 8, with the empty space in the bottom right corner.